raganwald/presentations/optimism-mindset.md

 ---

-# "Learned Optimism"
+# **Learned** Optimism

-^ Some years ago I was in an especially low point and I happened upon a book that changed my life.
+^ Some years ago, I was in an especially low point and I happened upon a book that changed my life.
 I cannot guarantee that it will change *your* life.
 "Chance favours the prepared mind," they say, and perhaps it can only change your life if you happen upon it at an inflection point, at a time when your life is ready to change.

 ^ I needed some change, I was open to change, and with this book, I changed.